NEWS

 If I do use any chemical application, these days, it is permethrin, a water based synthetic pyrethrin.
 It is very toxic for cats and fish but has low absorption through skin and is safe to use frequently on dogs and horses for fly worry, ticks and fleas.

-But there are natural and safer alternatives for flea control.
+There are natural alternatives for flea control.

 In most cases, there is no need to use chemicals on pets because the majority of fleas are in the environment and not on the pet.